bunnyshell/templates/.bunnyshell/templates/nestjs-react-mongo/README.md

 4. define a file mapping (local to remote) for the IDE configuration (eg. `{YOUR_OWN_LOCAL_PATH}}` to `/usr/src/app/backend`)
 5. start the debug process from your IDE

-For the `backend` service, you need to run:
+For the `api` service, you need to run:
 ```
 $ bns remote-development up --port-forward "9229>9229"
 ?
 Local Path {YOUR_OWN_LOCAL_PATH}}
 ?
 Remote Path /app
-/app # npm run start:dev
+/app # npm run start:debug
 ```
-💡 You can also provide the `--component {ID}` option.
+💡 Remember that you can pass in the optional flag `--component {YOUR_COMPONENT_ID}` to skip running the wizard to choose the Component.

 📖 For more information on debugging locally, please see:
 - [Debugging locally with port forwarding](https://documentation.bunnyshell.com/docs/remote-development-debugging)
-  - [Debugging node.js](https://documentation.bunnyshell.com/docs/remote-development-debugging-nodejs) for both `frontend` and `backend`
+  - [Debugging node.js](https://documentation.bunnyshell.com/docs/remote-development-debugging-nodejs) for both `app` and `api`

 &nbsp;